-If a member of staff, other than the Head of Service is approached by a colleague on a matter of concern as defined in this document, he/she must take the matter to the Head of Service.
-If the concern is about the Head of Service the Allegations Manager (LADO), should be informed on the same day.
+If a member of staff, other than the Head of Leicestershire Music is approached by a colleague on a matter of concern as defined in this document, he/she must take the matter to the Head of Leicestershire Music.
+If the concern is about the Head, the Allegations Manager (LADO), should be informed on the same day.